 You might be surprised to find out the tune for this common carol was written by a classical music composer.
 Although it originally had nothing to do with Christmas.
 Read more about the story HERE!

 Hallelujah Chorus // Handel

 This is the grandaddy of Christmas classical music.
 From Handel’s famous Messiah, it is most often performed around the holidays.
 But, technically, the Hallelujah Chorus is not from the Christmas portion of the famous oratorio.
 It is the finale of the Easter section.
 Tricky!
-We will break it down later this month.
+All the details HERE.

 Ode to Joy // Beethoven

 This is another classical piece often associated with the holidays.
 Beethoven’s famous Ode to Joy is the tune for the hymn Joyful, Joyful We Adore Thee.
 Beethoven completed this piece when he was entirely deaf.
 Amazing!

 March from The Nutcracker // Tchaikovsky

 Dance of the Sugar Plum Fairy from The Nutcracker // Tchaikovsky

 Ahh, now things are getting really Christmas-y.
 These tunes are inextricably associated with the holidays.
 They will be familiar to you already!
 (Lesson on March HERE.)

 No, not that Sleigh Ride.
 This is Mozart’s Sleigh Ride, originally one of a collection of three German dances.
 It sounds majestic and full of holiday joy. #sleighbellsforthewin #again